 What is paraphimosis?

-Paraphimosis (say: "para-fim-oh-sus") is a serious condition that can happen only in men and boys who haven’t been circumcised.
-Paraphimosis means the foreskin is stuck behind the head of the penis and can’t be pulled back down into a normal position.
+Paraphimosis is a serious condition that can happen only to people who have penises and who haven’t been circumcised.
+(Circumcision is when the foreskin of the penis is removed, usually in the first few days after birth.)
+Paraphimosis happens when the foreskin gets stuck behind the head of the penis.
+It can’t be pulled back down into a normal position.

 What causes paraphimosis?

 Uncircumcised people sometimes pull the foreskin back during sex, when they go to the bathroom, or when they clean their penises.
 Doctors and nurses might pull the foreskin back when they examine the penis or put in a catheter.

 Sometimes you, a doctor, or a nurse might forget to pull the foreskin back down.
 If the foreskin is left behind the head of the penis too long, your penis might swell so much that the foreskin is trapped behind it.

 Other causes of paraphimosis: